MUESLI library

 They can be get here.

-doesn't contain any memory leak (thanks to valgrind).
+doesn't contain any memory leak (or very few — thanks to valgrind).

 Documentation: